 Contemporary Indigenous Discourse Series presented by the IAIA Museum of Contemporary Native Arts in partnership with the Association of Tribal Archives Libraries and Museums and Creative Santa Fe

-Native Arts and Policy: Resilience and Rights will recognize the increasing importance and relevance of the cultural community and art within a national and international platform.
-How can tribal archives, libraries, museums, and artists help in implementing international human rights standards into American law and policy?
-This is generationally a challenge for indigenous institutions across the country and throughout the world.
+Native Arts and Policy: Resilience and Rights explored the increasing importance of artists and cultural institutions in implementing international human rights standards into American law and policy.
 September 13, 2017, marked the tenth anniversary of the United Nations approval of the landmark United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
-Around the world, over 350 million indigenous peoples in 90 worldwide countries celebrated the endorsement of this landmark UN declaration, taking efforts to begin implementing human rights standards laid out in UNDRIP into domestic laws and policies of nations around the world.
-Indigenous peoples worldwide are standing at the dawn of indigenous history, the human rights era.
-It will be the responsibility of all Indian Country, our political leaders, legal scholars, activists, cultural institutions and artists to fully implement these indigenous rights ethics into our domestic law and policy.
+Around the world, over 350 million indigenous peoples in 90 countries celebrated the endorsement of this landmark UN declaration.
+For this event, a panel of esteemed attorneys and cultural leaders addressed the cross-generational challenge for indigenous institutions to implement human rights standards laid out in UNDRIP into domestic laws and policies of nations around the world.

-Panelists include Walter Echo-Hawk (Pawnee) Author and Attorney, Laura Harris (Comanche) Executive Director, Americans for Indian Opportunity, Robert (Tim) Coulter (Potawatomi) Founding Director, American Indian Law Resource Center, Dr. Rosita Worl (Tlingit) President of Sealaska Heritage Institute.
-Moderated by W. Richard West (Cheyenne and Arapaho Tribes of Oklahoma), President and CEO, Autry Museum of the American West.
+Distinguished speakers included Walter Echo-Hawk (Pawnee) Author and Attorney, Laura Harris (Comanche) Executive Director, Americans for Indian Opportunity, Robert (Tim) Coulter (Potawatomi) Founding Director, American Indian Law Resource Center, and Dr. Rosita Worl (Tlingit) President of Sealaska Heritage Institute.
+The event was moderated by W. Richard West (Cheyenne and Arapaho Tribes of Oklahoma), President and CEO, Autry Museum of the American West.

 |About IAIA Museum of Contemporary Native Arts: The mission of the IAIA Museum of Contemporary Native Arts (MoCNA) is to advance contemporary Native art through exhibitions, collections, public programs, and scholarship.
 MoCNA’s outreach through local and national collaborations allows us to continue to present the most progressive Native arts and public programming.
 MoCNA’s exhibitions and programs continue the narrative of contemporary Native arts and cultures.